nu-decree/nu-decree.github.io/index.md

 + Must be security-clearance eligible

 **[Download Application form here](./doc/decreeapp.pdf)**
-### --- The next Priority Application Deadline for Spring 2023 application will be posted soon--
+### --- The next Priority Application Deadline for Spring 2023 application is November 21st 2022 ---

 The application process is described in the following flow-chart: